 Work on Australia’s largest freight rail infrastructure project is well underway, and we’re working with regional businesses and communities to make it happen.

 A 1,600km freight rail project.

-Connecting Melbourne to Brisbane via regional Vic, NSW and Qld
+Connecting Melbourne to Brisbane via regional Victoria, New South Wales and Queensland.

 Did you know?
 10 key Inland Rail facts

 Spanning more than 1,600km, Inland Rail is the largest freight rail project in Australia and one of the most significant rail infrastructure projects in the world.

 It comprises 12 individual sections across 30 local government areas: one section in Victoria, seven in New South Wales, and four in Queensland.